-- a the premises incorporate a wastewater management system; and - b the system is effectively operating in respect of any wastewater generated at the premises while the premises are being used as composting works; and - c waste generated at the premises is not discharged - i into any waters; or - ii onto land in a place from which it is reasonably likely to enter any waters (including by processes such as seepage or infiltration or carriage by wind, rain, sea spray or stormwater or by the rising of the water table).

-This guideline has been developed following the review and consideration of existing legislative requirements and guidance documentation including:

-- Australian Standard 4454-2012 Compost, soil conditioners and mulches - Draft South Australian biosolid guideline for the safe handling and reuse of biosolids - Standard for the production and use of waste derived soil enhancer (EPA 2010) - Soil bioremediation - Guidelines for separation distances (EPA 2007) - Composting and related organics processing facilities (NSW EPA 2004) - Environmental Guidelines for composting and other organic recycling facilities (VIC EPA 1996).
+- a waste generated at the premises is not discharged into any waters or onto land in a place from which it is reasonably likely to enter any waters (including by processes such as seepage or infiltration or carriage by wind, rain, sea spray or stormwater or by the rising of the water table); and - b the premises incorporate a wastewater management system; and - c the system is effectively operating in respect of any wastewater generated at the premises while the premises are being used for the works.
+This guideline has been developed following the review and consideration of existing legislative requirements and guidance documentation including: - Australian Standard 4454-2012 Compost, soil conditioners and mulches - Draft South Australian biosolid guideline for the safe handling and reuse of biosolids (EPA 2017) - Standard for the production and use of waste derived soil enhancer (EPA 2010) - Environmental management of on-site remediation (EPA 2008) - Evaluation distances for effective air quality and noise management (EPA 2019) - Composting and related organics processing facilities (NSW EPA 2004) - Environmental Guidelines for composting and other organic recycling facilities (VIC EPA 1996).